-9.48 In addition to adding a fifth platform and improving connections to the station, improvements to the station to enhance the user experience will include better cover for those waiting for trains, an improved range of services for passengers, and an improved footbridge to the town centre.
+6.35 In addition to adding a fifth platform and improving connections to the station, improvements to the station to enhance the user experience will include better cover for those waiting for trains, an improved range of services for passengers, and an improved footbridge to the town centre.
 Together, the improvements to the bus and rail stations will play an important role in the regeneration of Stevenage Central.

 Action Deadline Who?
-Potential funding sources Consider scope of improvements End 2019 SBC-Planning, Regen, Network Rail, HCC SBC - Future Regen budgets Consult on project details, and likely disruption Feb 2020 SBC-Planning, Regen, Network Rail, HCC LEP Board funding agreed in principle Commence improvements 2021 Network Rail in 2016 Completion 2022 Network Rail DfT funding opportunities
+Potential funding sources Consider scope of End SBC-Planning, Regen, SBC - Future Regen improvements 2019 Network Rail, HCC budgets Consult on project details, Feb 2020 SBC-Planning, Regen, LEP Board funding agreed and likely disruption Network Rail, HCC in principle in 2016 Commence improvements 2021 Network Rail DfT funding opportunities Completion 2022 Network Rail Future Network Rail and Rail operator funding